 Exxon Mobil (XOM) stockholders have been put through the wringer in recent years.
 COVID and 2020 speak for themselves, but the stock largely went sideways in the years before the pandemic too.
 Those years include two oil price crashes and a massive bull market in equities, but we can forget the bull market here and just call it an absolutely wretched era for Exxon stock.
 Still, big oil price slumps typically represent the best time to buy, and the stock is now up circa 60% on its COVID-induced low point, excluding dividends.
 It is also up around 16% since it last featured back in August, again excluding dividends.
 Brent crude is up roughly 40% over the same period.

 The firm released pretty horrid looking numbers in its Q4 2020 results last week, so let’s deal with that first.
 The headline quarterly loss clocked in at $20b – the bulk of which came from non-cash impairment charges to its US upstream assets.
-That, in turn, brought the 2020 loss to circa $22b.
+That brought the 2020 loss to circa $22b in total.
 Turning to cash flow, Exxon generated $4b in Q4 and just under $14.7b for FY20 as a whole.
 Suffice to say that nowhere near covered capital expenditures and the dividend, but more on that later.

 Those numbers clearly look awful for the firm.
 Of course, 2020 saw not just an oil price slump, but terrible downstream conditions too.
 Brent crude averaged around $41.75 per barrel in 2020, down from over $64 per barrel in 2019.
 Combined with lower production, that saw segmental Upstream earnings collapse, even after excluding impairment charges.
 Downstream earnings likewise tanked as the demand-crash in finished products hit margins.
 Downstream posted a $1b loss last year, down from a $2.3b profit in 2019, albeit including identified items of circa $850m.
 That segment also remained under pressure in Q4, even as higher oil and gas prices lifted underlying Upstream earnings.